-The Eighth Grade Diversity Group is at the core of the Middle School's diversity program.
-Advised by committed teachers, this group has grown from 17 hand-picked students to more than 50 eager volunteers who meet twice weekly throughout the school year.
+The Seventh and Eighth Grade Diversity Clubs are at the core of the Middle School's diversity program.
+Advised by committed teachers, these groups contribute significantly to the Middle School's climate of acceptance and respect.

 The goals of the group are to:

 The purpose of this activity is to get dialogue started between two groups of people that may have difficulty having a conversation.
 The group is split by gender and seated in two concentric circles.
 Only those in the inner circle are allowed to engage in dialogue.
 Those in the outer circle listen and gather information that might be useful when it is their turn to be part of the inner circle.
 After 3-7 minutes of dialogue, the facilitator invites the two groups to switch places.

 This is a national program that encourages young people to challenge the social climates at their schools by having lunch with kids outside of their normal circle of friends.
 Students are assigned to a lunch table with a mix of students from different grade levels.
 To break the ice and get conversations started, students wear t-shirts that represent something of interest to them.
 Discussions are also spurred on by conversation starters placed in a bag in the center of each table.
 After lunch, students participate in a reflection activity during which they write about the experience.

 Middle School and Upper School girls and female faculty members attend a pizza lunch.
 During the luncheon, attendees view an MTV video produced by "Pink" and discuss images portrayed in the video.
 The following questions are posed to the group: